-The process of fire evacuation training is about knowing what to do during emergencies.
+The process of fire Healthcare Centre Evacuation Training is about knowing what to do during emergencies.
 While one situation might be different from the other, this guide will surely give a basic procedure for effective response to fire.

 Call the Fire Brigade

 Once a fire is confirmed, the first step involves calling the fire brigade.
 However, this would be unnecessary if your medical centre has a fire detector and alarm system connected to your town’s fire brigade.
 Just leave it to the system to automatically alert the fire department once it detects smoke, heat, and fire.

 In practicing safe evacuation, guiding staff, patients and visitors to safety is a priority.
 The emergency Healthcare Centre Evacuation Training policy and procedures in medical centers consist of the following:

 - Informing all concerned people in the building – All persons responsible for supervising the evacuation will inform and give instructions on what to do.